Designing Motivation That Moves You

 wireframes

 •We explored three design styles.
-The final look blended wellness tones with Heidi’s brand palette:
+The final look blended wellness tones with Reality Check's brand palette:

 •Textured banner from the brand logo